Seeed-Studio/wiki-documents/docs/ReSpeaker_4_Mic_Array_for_Raspberry_Pi.md

 (env) pi@raspberrypi:~/voice-engine $ python setup.py install
 ```

-#### 2. Run the demo under virtualenv.
+- Step 2.
+Run the demo under virtualenv.
 Please wake up respeaker with saying `snowboy` and we will see the direction.

 ```
 (env) pi@raspberrypi:~/voice-engine $ cd ~/4mics_hat